StevenKearney/noc-skill-boost/README.md

 ## 4. Disclaimer

-- Only monitor or log devices you own or have explicit permission to use.
+- Only monitor, access, or log devices you own or have explicit permission to use.
 - Sanitize any sensitive information before posting in a public repo.